jaysongfullerton/jaysongfullerton.github.io/index.md

 # Jayson Gonzales's Portfolio

-Hello I am a computer science major at CSUF and I plan to graduate in the year 2028.
+Hello my name is Jayson Gonzales and I am a computer science major at CSUF and I plan to graduate in the year 2028.

 My GitHub page is https://github.com/jaysongfullerton